-They have a few hundred medium size clients with varying degrees of late payment tendencies.
-The dashboard shows that all tasks, and indeed all follow-ups are being conducted according to the prerequisite KPIs.
-The dashboard shows an overwhelming array of green lights and ticked checkboxes.
-And yet the organization still struggles with significant cash flow problems.
+They have a few hundred medium-sized clients with varying degrees of late payments.
+The dashboard shows that all tasks are completed.
+Despite the dashboard’s promise that the company is checking all the right boxes, the organization still struggles with significant cash flow problems.

-The larger an organization gets, and the more elaborate its silos and departmental structures, then the more dependent it becomes on systems and reporting to inform the executive team of its progress towards its mission.
+The larger an organization gets, and the more elaborate its silos and departmental structures, the more dependent it becomes on systems and reporting to inform the executive team of its progress towards its mission.

 What happens when you focus on Employees?

-Nothing about this so far should seem particularly contentious, and yet, just like in our credit control example, the metrics fail to identify that the key fundamental opportunity for rapid improvement would not be found by training.
+Nothing about this so far should seem particularly controversial.
+Yet, just like in the credit control example, the metrics fail to identify that the critical fundamental opportunity for rapid improvement would not be found by training.

 Where in this equation do you set your OKRs?

-But the key to a really good OKR is to see if you can stay to the right of this equation.
-Focus on the outcomes.
+But the key to a good OKR is to see if you can stay to the right of this equation: focus on the outcomes.

-For example, say you operate an NOC and I feel that that group is not working out well.
-Instead of focusing on how many tickets each one closes, which is a good indication of their output, set your key results that focus on uptime, reducing repeated tickets, and so on.
+For example, say you operate an NOC, and you feel that that group is not working out well.
+Instead of focusing on how many tickets each employee in the group closes, which is a good indication of their output, set key results that focus on uptime, reducing repeated tickets, and so on.

-Good outcomes are most certainly influenced by good outputs, which in turn is a result of good inputs.
-But sometimes, it might be harder to set your key results based on outcomes.
+Good outcomes are most certainly influenced by good outputs, which in turn are the result of good inputs.
+But sometimes, it might be harder to set your Key Results based on outcomes.
 In those cases, focus on output rather than the input.

 Business Process Interactions

-For example, the outcome of the “lead gen” process is “qualified leads.”
-“Qualified leads” is the input to the “sales process”.
-You will have to visualize this interconnection, understand the different outcomes and set key results for the appropriate people based on that.
+For example, the outcome of the “lead generation” process is “qualified leads.”
+“Qualified leads” is the input to the “sales process.”
+You will have to visualize this interconnection, understand the different outcomes, and set key results for the appropriate people based on that.
 For example, look at the sales process below.

 The Google Problem

-Google is one of the most well-known proponents of the merits of OKR software, proudly utilizing it as a methodology to drive success.
-However, using Google as a case study for OKR best practice carries any number of challenges for those organizations seeking to emulate their success.
+Google is one of the most well-known proponents of the OKR framework’s merits, proudly utilizing it as a methodology to drive success.
+However, using Google’s OKRs as a case study for OKR best practices carries any number of challenges for those organizations seeking to emulate their success.
 Consider this statement from Don Dodge in 2010 about the way Google sets and tracks its goals: